cafarm/matlab-glfw/README.md

 Work-in-progress [GLFW](https://www.glfw.org) bindings for MATLAB.

 ## Download
 [Download the latest packaged toolbox](http://github.com/cafarm/matlab-glfw/releases/latest/download/matlab-glfw.mltbx).
-The toolbox including pre-compiled GLFW binaries for Linux, macOS, and Windows.
+The toolbox includes pre-compiled GLFW binaries for Linux, macOS, and Windows.
 MATLAB R2019b or above required.

 ## Example
 Below is a short example of setting up a window and OpenGL context with GLFW in MATLAB.
 This example was ported from the [GLFW documentation](https://www.glfw.org/documentation.html).